 This article is intended for Oracle Service Cloud administrators responsible for installing and configuring the Language I/O Response add-in for automated ticket translation.

-1. Add the Language I/O Status Field to Incidents
+1. Add the Language I/O Status Custom Field

 2. Upload and Deploy the Language I/O Custom Object Definition